Mehdibabaeii/CannaFeatML/README.md

 - **Genomic Data**

-  - 233,620 SNPs from whole-genome sequencing of the same 145 accessions.
+  - 233,620 SNPs from genome sequencing of the same 145 accessions.

   - Filtered and curated for quality.